aelse/dot-ssh-config/README.md

 It's easy.
 Just run this command: `perl dot-ssh-config-sock.pl < myinputfile > ~/.ssh/config`

+Then you can establish the tunnels by ssh'ing into your jump hosts.
+After that you're able to ssh from a terminal session on your workstation without having to manually ssh into each jump host again

+For example, if you have a configuration like this:

+    jumpbox 192.168.99.99 {
+      magicbeans 10.9.9.1
+      beanstalk 10.9.9.9 {
+        goldengoose 10.8.8.8
+      }
+    }

+you could establish an ssh session to `jumpbox` then leave it open and forget about it.
+Thereafter you may pop up a new local terminal session and use `ssh magicbeans` or `ssh beanstalk` to access those servers.
+And of course if you have a session open to beanstalk you can `ssh goldengoose` from your local terminal without worrying about the intermediary hops.

-All the "magic" is inside your input file.
+All the "magic beans" are inside your input file.
 Have a look at the below examples and try running dot-ssh-config against the included example-input to see what a generated ssh config file looks like.